MTiryaki/MTiryaki.github.io/README.md

 Repo for 60MUN Website, maintained by Mert Tiryaki.

-A big thanks to Samantha P. for helping me out with the website.
+A big thanks to Samantha Paewaroon for helping me out with the website.